Banco Bradesco S.A. to Issue Monthly Dividend of $0.00 (NYSE:BBDO)

 Banco Bradesco S.A.
 (NYSE:BBDO – Get Free Report) declared a monthly dividend on Tuesday, September 24th, Wall Street Journal reports.
-Investors of record on Thursday, October 3rd will be given a dividend of 0.0032 per share by the bank on Friday, November 8th.
-This represents a $0.04 dividend on an annualized basis and a yield of 1.62%.
+Investors of record on Thursday, October 3rd will be paid a dividend of 0.0032 per share by the bank on Friday, November 8th.
+This represents a $0.04 dividend on an annualized basis and a yield of 1.60%.
 The ex-dividend date is Thursday, October 3rd.

-Banco Bradesco has increased its dividend by an average of 26.7% per year over the last three years.
+Banco Bradesco has increased its dividend by an average of 26.7% annually over the last three years.

 Banco Bradesco Stock Performance